Base Options for Commercial Ranges

-An Important Note on Casters and the Gas Commercial Range
+An Important Note on Casters & the Gas Commercial Range

 Before we go directly to the range base options, we want to note that most manufacturers include legs standard on their range units, but casters are available as an option.
 While there are some benefits, casters are typically not the best choice when it comes to your cooking equipment.
 Opting for casters allows for ease of mobility that can be a benefit in your kitchen by making it easier to clean under your range and to rearrange things slightly to fit new restaurant equipment.
 However, if you move a range connected to a gas line too far, that line can break or the nozzles and couplings can be damaged, potentially causing a gas leak that could create a very serious situation if it comes into contact with a flame.

-Acquiring a quick-disconnect line that will pop off the nozzle if there’s too much pull on it and snap closed the flow of gas if necessary can help prevent a kitchen disaster.
-There are also restraints that keep the user from moving the unit so far that it causes a problem.
+Acquiring a quick-disconnect line can make moving the unit for cleaning underneath much easier.
+There are also restraints that keep the user from moving the unit so far that it causes a problem with the connector.
 Such restraining devices are required by local and federal regulations when a range on wheels is installed.

 This type of range has significant insulation between the cooktop and the storage area to protect the contents from all that heat up top.
 With a shelf or two for organization, you could add a significant storage area for your kitchen.
 Since the doors have to be opened to allow access to the cabinet, these are great for storing items like pots and pans that are accessed occasionally, rather than ingredients that may require the operator to open the doors multiple times for each dish.